apache/shardingsphere-on-cloud/docs/content/operation-guide/cloudformation-multi-az/_index.en.md

 ## Background

-As an important part of the data infrastructure, the shardingSphere Proxy cluster is particularly important for its high availability.
-This section will introduce how to use CloudFormation to build a shardingSphere proxy cluster from scratch on Amazon to meet high availability.
+ShardingSphere Proxy cluster is an important part of the data infrastructure, and especially significant for its high availability feature.
+This section introduces how to use CloudFormation to build a ShardingSphere proxy cluster from scratch on Amazon AWS to achieve high availability.

 ## Goal

-We will create a shardingSphere Proxy highly available cluster as shown in the following architecture diagram:
+We will create a ShardingSphere Proxy highly available cluster as shown in the following architecture diagram:

 ![](../../../img/overview/terraform.png)

-The Amazon resources created are as follows:
+The AWS resources created are the following:

 1. Each AZ has one ZooKeeper instance.